uynT03/odin-recipes/README.md

 # odin-recipes
 My first Github repo!

-This is the project of online course from The Odin Project!
-The course includes basic understanding of Git, HTML, CSS, JavaScript.
+A project of The Odin Project's course to learn HTML